miekg/learninggo/functions.md

 > studied mechanical colleague, not as a debate with a
 > compiler.
 Who'd have guessed sophistication bought
 > such noise?

-Quote: -- Richard P. Gabriel
+Caption: -- Richard P. Gabriel

 Functions are the basic building blocks of Go programs; all interesting stuff happens in them.